 Every Saturday morning the girls gather for experiential development activities.

 There were between 17 and 30 people who came every 2 weeks.
 Many are brought in wheelchairs.
-The residents move as much as they can, which is sometimes quite minimal but the facilitator managed to engage with them where they are and it has an enormous impact on them .
+The residents move as much as they can, which is sometimes quite minimal.
+Even so, the facilitator managed to engage with them and it made an enormous impact.

 Weekly classes were facilitated at Hadassah Center for women and girls in South Johannesburg for a period of six months.

-In November 2018, Biodanza facilitators, Carol Surya and Carmen Clews’ NGO – Wellbeing in Schools and Education (WISE) started a new school-based initiative called Dance Assembly at Sentinel Primary – a township school in Hout Bay, Cape Town.
+In November 2018, Biodanza facilitators, Carol Surya and Carmen Clews’ NGO – Wellbeing in Schools and Education (WISE) started a new school-based initiative called Dance Assembly.
+Carol & Carmen directed their attention to Sentinel Primary – a township school in Hout Bay, Cape Town.

-A simple useable model has been developed which is based on the Biodanza model (the ‘Curve’).
-This includes welcoming and grounding in an opening circle, warming up with walks and greeting encounters such as high-fives and embraces, rhythmic dances and liberation of movement, and – very importantly – games such as trains, clapping hands in pairs or in groups and dancing together in small circles as this is where we see the healthy connections through feedback and contact begin.
-These are followed by calming down exercises before a final self-loving affirmation and meditative song, I am Bountiful, Blissful and Beautiful by Bachan Kaur.
-The music used is mostly Biodanza music and some contemporary pop songs that the children know and love such as ‘Better when I’m Dancin’.
+A simple useable model has already been developed which is based on the Biodanza model (the ‘Curve’).
+We start with welcoming and grounding in an opening circle.
+Then we warm up with walks and greeting encounters such as high-fives and embraces.
+We include rhythmic dances and liberation of movement, and – very importantly – games.
+For instance trains, clapping hands in pairs or in groups and dancing together in small circles.
+This is where we see the healthy connections through feedback and contact begin.
+These are followed by calming down exercises before a final self-loving affirmation and meditative song; ‘I am Bountiful, Blissful and Beautiful’ by Bachan Kaur.
+Biodanza music is mostly used.
+As well as some contemporary pop songs that the children enjoy such as ‘Better when I’m Dancin’.